If you need an urgent appointment within 48 hours, please call our office.

 If you have chronic pain in the ball of your foot, you may have a condition known as Morton’s neuroma.
-At InStride Family Foot Care, with offices in Concord and Charlotte, North Carolina, you can receive prompt diagnostic testing to determine the root cause of your foot pain.
+At InStride Family Foot Care, with offices in Salisbury, Albemarle, Monroe, Concord, Wake Forest, and Matthews, and two clinics in Charlotte, North Carolina, you can receive prompt diagnostic testing to determine the root cause of your foot pain.
 The podiatry team offers customized care to ease pain associated with Morton’s neuroma to increase your mobility and your quality of life.
 Schedule a consultation at the InStride office nearest you by phone or online now.

 Morton’s neuroma is a condition that affects the nerves in your feet, most often the nerves located between your third and fourth toe.
 In general, a neuroma describes a benign growth that can develop anywhere in your body, but Morton's neuroma specifically relates to growths in the feet.

 As a result of the growth, pressure is put on the surrounding tissues, which thicken and press on the nerves.
 This results in persistent pain in the ball of your foot.

 A Morton’s neuroma is usually the result of direct trauma from an injury or from pressure due to long periods of standing or physical activity.
 You may also increase your risk for Morton’s neuroma if you frequently wear high heels.